The 3 Best Stretches for Martial Arts

 Martial artists, like most participants in contact sports, are subjected to many external forces that can cause injury.
 Due to the repetitive movement involved in practicing many of the arts, overuse injuries may occur, as well.

-Some of the more common injuries that affect martial arts practitioners are bruises, sprains, muscle strains, tendinitis, dislocations and traumatic brain injury.
+Some of the more common injuries that affect martial arts practitioners are:

 Injury Prevention Strategies

-- Practicing to improve technique and ensure proper application of all strikes and blocks will help reduce the stress placed on the joints and tendons.
+- Learning from a qualified master and practicing to improve technique and ensure proper application of all strikes and blocks.

 - The use of appropriate padding and protective gear will also help reduce trauma to the body during practice and competition.